 The BFG in Pictures features 40 reproductions for Roald Dahl’s much-loved story The BFG including illustrations not used when the book was first published in 1982.
-First exhibited at House of Illustration in 2016, The BFG in Pictures begins the 2021 leg of its tour at Turner House Gallery, before visiting numerous other sites across the UK.
+First exhibited at House of Illustration in 2016, The BFG in Pictures will visit numerous sites across the UK.

 The exhibition charts the development of one of the most iconic characters in children’s literature and offers a glimpse of a BFG that might have been.
 These are exhibited alongside reproductions of the final illustrations for the book, providing a fascinating insight into the collaboration between author and illustrator.